sinclairzx81/appex/readme.md

 <a name="options" />
 ### runtime options

-The Appex runtime accepts the following options.
+The appex runtime accepts the following options.

 ```javascript
 var options = {